 I was having a very difficult time finding a hotel for this Saturday night that was convenient and reasonably priced.
 I only had about 36 hours in Hong Kong.
 After several changes in plans, I booked one night at one of my all-time favorite hotels, the W Hong Kong.
-I stayed here before and I will not write another extensive review of this stay Given my long travel day and somewhat late night arrival into Hong Kong, I just wanted a place with easy access; and this hotel is just a few steps from the Kowloon stop on the Airport Express train, so it worked well.
+I stayed here before and I will not write another extensive review of this stay.
+Given my long travel day and somewhat late night arrival into Hong Kong, I just wanted a place with easy access.
+This hotel is just a few steps from the Kowloon stop on the Airport Express train, so it works well.

 I made this booking using one of the free nights from the special SPG promotion I earned.
 This was a great value to me, since rooms were selling for HK$3500 per night (more than US$450) or 20,000 SPG points for base level rooms.
 I used one of my Suite Night Awards and cleared into a Fantastic Suite.
 This is their lowest level suite, but more than 50% larger than standard rooms.
 Not quite as luxe as the Marvellous Suite my wife and I received on our previous stay here, but still very nice.

-Staying at the W for my first night in Hong Kong was a bit of a splurge for this trip, but thanks to the promo I received it was free to me.
-I knew this hotel was a good location coming from the airport, and a decent starting point to get around and explore the city a bit.
+Staying at the W for my first night in Hong Kong was a bit of a splurge.
+Thanks to the promo I received it was free to me.
+I knew this hotel was a good location coming from the airport at night.
+Plus a decent starting point to get around and explore the city a bit.